 THEN: - before Puget Systems -

-I've been involved with Puget Systems since pretty early on so there really isn't much of a "before" Puget Systems.
-In fact, I started working for Puget Systems in a part time role while I was still in high school back in 2002.
-So besides a few small part time jobs, there really isn't much of a "before Puget" work story to tell.
+I've been involved with Puget Systems since pretty early on, so there really isn't much of a "before" Puget Systems.
+In fact, I started working for Puget Systems in a part-time role while I was still in high school back in 2002.
+Besides a few small part time jobs, there really isn't much of a "before Puget" work story to tell.

 NOW: - here at Puget Systems -